 While there are a number of folding ebikes with a similar form factor, including a rectangular toptube/downtube in which the removable battery is located, the ones from Enzo are some of the best on the market: $1,699 for the 7-speed chain driven version, and $1,999 for the single-speed carbon belt drive version (more durable, never rusting, clean).
-More recently, Enzo released the Onze Lite, a stunning folder with mag wheels and PAS, retailing for $1,399.

 The chain-driven model comes with a 350-watt, 8Fun internally geared rear hub motor, and a 36V, 10.4Ah Samsung cell battery pack.
 The battery key must stay engaged for the motor to operate, and it’s placement on the side of the tube could have been a problem when pedaling, but because the key folds in half, this shouldn’t be an issue (it’s actually easier to access then on some bikes where the keyhole is on the underside of the battery).

-The Enzo is suggested for use in urban settings, for commuting, and especially for travel.
+The Enzo eBikes are suggested for use in urban settings, for commuting, and especially for travel.
 It stows perfectly on yachts, planes and RVs.
 Both versions come with throttle-on-demand and are classified as Class 2 ebikes.
 Class 2 ebikes include an electric drive system that can be activated through a throttle element such as a grip-twist, trigger or button and is limited to low speeds (<20 mph).
 The motor system may also be activated through a pedaling action.

 The 48-lb Enzo frame and fork are constructed aluminum alloy, and the rims are cast magnesium, which means you will never have to true your spokes.
 Other components are made from titanium, resulting in a very durable machine.
 The aluminum alloy seat post comes with a uniquely integrated tire pump, the stem has a telescoping height and quick release fold, integrated LED headlight, plastic fenders with mud flaps, 25 kg. maximum weight rear rack, standardized tubing to accept panniers, comfortable saddle, ergonomic grips with lockers, and derailleur guard; these are some awesome details you don’t often find in a mid-price folding electric bike.
 The Kenda 20” tires come with K-Shield puncture protection and Schrader values.